-- an offer for sale;

-by placing:

-by introduction

-- by placing; \ by introduction.
+- an offer for sale; an offer by tender; - by placing; by introduction.

 (2 marks for each correctly stated way.
 Maximum of 3 to be graded.
 Total: 6 marks)

 5. Enumerate any three (3) conditions when a subsidiary company account will not be included in the consolidated accounts of the parent company.